MEDICAL UNIT

 (vii) Vaccination for the Elderly

-(viii) Recreation Centers
+(viii) Recreation Centres

 The Medical Unit provides services of Nursing Officer on a 24-hour basis for residents who suffer from minor ailments.

-(2) MEDICAL BOARD DEPARTMENT
+(2) MEDICAL BOARD

 The Medical Unit also prepares and schedule Medical Board sessions: